hmust92/Bamazon/README.md

 # Bamazon Customer

-A shopping application made through node javascript.
+A shopping application made through node javascript, and the SQL database.
 Once you run the application, the following will happen:

 - It will print the products in the store with their price.